swdreams/wp-transform-image/README.md

-# IvyBound Plugin
+# Transform_image Plugin

-A WP plugin for Tutor portal on IvyBound website.
+A WP plugin to build a two-dimensional pixelart based on a provided Image.
-It supports Tutor's login, registration, and profile management.
-It includes frontend and backend functions.
-Especially Google and Facebook Social Login/Registration implemented.

 ## Requirements
     - WP Profile Builder Plugin